-Parts required 4 of No. 2 2 " "126a 2 " "155a 2 " " 189
+2 " "126a 2 " "155a

 The Bolts 1, on which the jib pivots, are lock-nutted.
-The shovel arm is pivoted on a 2" Rod, and the shovel is supported by a Cord that passes over the #" Bolt at the jib head and is fastened to a 24"×4" Double Angle Strip as shown.
-The Cord 2 is fastened to the jib and then passes over a 31⁄2" Rod journalled in the holes above the 24" Curved Strips, and is lock-nutted Bolt 3 to the Bush Wheel.
-When the Crank Handle is rotated, the Bush Wheel imparts a digging motion to the jib and shovel arm.
+The shovel arm is pivoted on a 2" Rod and the shovel is supported by a Cord that passes over the #" Bolt at the jib head and is fastened to a 24" x 4" Double Angle Strip as shown.
+The Cord 2 is fastened to the iib and then passes over a 31" Rod journalled in the holes above the 24" Curved Strips, and is attached to a Flat Bracket fastened by the lock-nutted Bolt 3 to the Bush Wheel.
+When the Crank Handle is rotated. the Bush Wheel imparts a digging motion to the jib and shovel arm.